SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 #### *openRaceCenter()*
 Opens the "Race Center" tool, with which you can analyze the telemetry data of a running team session, plan and control pitstops and change race strategy on the fly.

+#### execute(command :: String)*
+Execute any command, which can be an executable or a script with an extension accepted by the system.
+The *command* string can name additional arguments for parameters accepted by the command, and you can use global variables enclosed in percent signs, like %ComSpec%.

+#### *hotkey(hotkeys :: String, method :: String := "Event")*
+This function can be used to send keyboard commands to a simulator, for example.
+Each keyboard command is a [keyboard command hotkey](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#hotkeys).
+The vertical bar separates between the individual commands, if there are more than one command.
+The optional argument for method specifies the communication method to send the keyboard commands.
+These are named "Event", Input", "Play", "Raw" and "Default".